-Cornbread batter fried in a skillet or on top of the stove is perfect during hot summer weather.
+Cornbread batter fried in a skillet on top of the stove is perfect during hot summer weather (or any time).
 Delicious and easy to make.
 Recipe and photography by Beverly Davis for www.CornbreadMillionaire.com.

 Stir together until evenly combined and smooth.
 Set aside.

 Pour 3 tablespoons of vegetable oil into an 8" skillet.
 Add more if using a larger skillet.
 Slowly warm over low-medium heat until oil is sizzling hot (not smoking).

 Again, stir cornbread batter until smooth.
 Pour 1/4 cup (or preferred size) into skillet with hot oil.
 This will create one flapjack (also called corn cake).
 Looks like a pancake.
 See notes for full pan of cornbread.

 Cook over low-medium heat until edges look dry and bubbles form on top (about 3 minutes).
 See Recipe Notes for a full pan of cornbread.

 Flip over.
 Cook another 3 minutes or until golden brown.

 After the 3rd flapjack, add more vegetable oil to skillet.

 Pour in batter and fry.
 Repeat until all batter is fried.